U.S.-backed forces open major front in Syria war

 The U.S. military official said depriving Islamic State of the Manbij pocket would help isolate the militants and further undermine their ability to funnel supplies to Raqqa.

-U.S. President Barack Obama has authorized about 300 U.S. special operations forces to operate on the ground from secret locations inside Syria to help coordinate with local forces to battle Islamic State.
+U.S. President Barack Obama has authorised about 300 U.S. special operations forces to operate on the ground from secret locations inside Syria to help coordinate with local forces to battle Islamic State.

 One U.S. service member was injured north of Raqqa over the weekend, the Pentagon said.